NeoKokuxz/iOS13-Swift-5/2.Classes, Inheritance & Advanced Optionals/README.md

 print(myOptional!.property) //Force unwrapping will cause fatal error and crash. print(myOptional?.property) //It will not crash and print nil value instead.

+//if myOptional is initialized myOptional = MyOptional() //Using the struct myOptional.method() //this will print the string "I am a method inside optional! wowowow"

 ```